Term 1, AY 2018-19 | Undergraduate

 Attendance and Participation

 You will be given ONE point for each of your attendance in class.
 This point will be reduced when you come in late in class (after the initial roll call).
-Students who have perfect score for attendance will be given FOUR incentive points added to the total of their final grade (which is equivalent to a .5 bump in their grades).
-Excused absences will not be given any point and does not qualify a student for the perfect attendance incentive.
+Students who have perfect attendance will be given FOUR incentive points to the total of their grade (which is equivalent to a .5 increase in their grades).
+Excused absences will not be given any point and does not qualify a student for a perfect attendance incentive.

-Depending on the insight of your recitation, you are going to be given ONE to THREE points each time you contribute to class discussions.
+Depending on the insight of your recitation, you are going to be given ONE to THREE points each time you contribute to class discussions in both lectures and group presentations (where you are not a member reporting).
 A recitation that critically interprets and interrogates ideas from our required readings and films, citing particular passages and pages from a text, is highly valued.

-We will start some of our meetings with a quiz.
-You will have a total of eight (8) objective short quizzes, ranging from 10 to 20 items each.
+We will start some of the meetings with a quiz.
+You will have a total of seven (7) objective short quizzes, ranging from 10 to 20 items each.
 These quizzes are meant to test if you have read the required readings before coming in the class.
 All the quizzes are scheduled and we will hold it at the start of every meeting.
 Your quizzes is 20% of your final grade.

 Now that you have a teaching module (teacher’s guide), you will have to execute your module into a 30-minute teaching demonstration.
 Your teaching demonstration should simulate what you have set out to do based on your teaching module.
 Your performance in your teaching demo comprises 15% of your grade.
-See attached rubrics for evaluating teaching demonstration/presentation.
+Click to download the attached rubrics for evaluating teaching demonstration/presentation.

-You are required to attend all class sessions, come to class on time and actively participate in discussions.
-You must come to class prepared (seeing that quizzes are conducted right at the start of the meeting, 9:15 AM sharp), bringing the assigned readings at hand on the day as indicated in the course syllabus.
-You must be ready to talk about the class material/s and engage with the instructor and classmates.
+You are required to attend all class sessions, come to class on time (seeing quizzes are conducted right at the start of the meeting, 9:15am sharp) and actively participate in discussions.
+You must come to class prepared, bringing the assigned readings at hand on the day as indicated in the course syllabus.
+He/she must be ready to talk about the class material/s and engage with the instructor and classmates.
 You are only allowed 5 unexcused absences.
 You will automatically be given 0.0 for your grade if you got 6 unexcused absences.
 Excused absences are not given points for attendance (obviously!), and it only gives you privileged to make up for the graded activities that you missed and being excused for.

 Once the instructor calls the class into order, you should put away your gadgets immediately.
 You CANNOT use your gadgets inside the classroom.
 Any number of things will happen to your gadget/s (laptop, tablet, smartphone, etc.) once the instructor sees it during class session: 1.) it will be confiscated; 2.) the instructor can read and share to the whole class what he can find on your gadget/s; 3.) the instructor can use your gadget in front of the class (explore your social media, respond to the messages you are receiving, etc.; 4.) it will be delivered to Student Disciplinary Transformation Office (SDTO) which you can claim by 5pm on the day.